Randy Carlyle: Toronto Maple Leafs (2012–2015)

 On March 2, 2012, the Toronto Maple Leafs hired Carlyle as the head coach of the team.
 At the time of the hiring, the Maple Leafs had a 29–28–7 record.
 On March 3, Carlyle coached his first game with the Leafs, leading the team to a 3–1 win over the Montreal Canadiens.
 Under Carlyle, the rebuilding club finished the 2011–12 season with a 6–9–3 record in 18 games, failing to reach the playoffs.

 In his first full season with Toronto in 2012–13, the Leafs finished with a 26–17–5 record in the lockout-shortened season to qualify for the Stanley Cup playoffs for the first time since 2004.
 In the playoffs, the Leafs were eliminated by the Boston Bruins in seven games in the first round.
 In Game 7, the Leafs held a 4–1 lead midway through the third period, however, the Bruins stormed back to tie the game and send it into overtime, in which Boston won the game, and series.

 In the 2013–14 season, the Leafs finished the season with a 38–36–8 record.
 With 14 games to play, the Leafs appeared to be comfortably in a spot in the 2014 playoffs.
 However, they went 2–12 the rest of the way and missed the playoffs.

 On January 6, 2015, Carlyle was fired after Toronto lost seven of their last ten games, going 2–7 since and including their first loss in that such stretch of games.
 Problems in the Leafs defensive and possession game, as well as the lack of advanced statistics progress despite personal additions and line-up changes, also played a role.
 He finished his tenure as Toronto head coach with a 91–78–19 record.

 Return to Anaheim (2016–2019)

 On June 14, 2016, the Ducks announced Carlyle had returned to the team to become their head coach.

-On February 10, 2019, the Ducks terminated Carlyle's position as head coach after going 2–15–4 since December 18, with general manager Bob Murray to serve as interim head coach for the remainder of the 2018–19 season.
+On February 10, 2019, the Ducks terminated Carlyle's position as head coach after going 2–15–4 since December 18, with general manager Bob Murray serving as interim head coach for the remainder of the 2018–19 season.